Obsession (1976 film): Plot

 Courtland returns to New Orleans with Sandra so they can marry.
-On their wedding night, Sandra is kidnapped and a note left by her abductors that is a replica of the kidnappers' message sixteen years ago.
+On their wedding night, Sandra is kidnapped and a note left by her abductors is a replica of the kidnappers' message sixteen years earlier.
 This time, Courtland decides to deliver the ransom though it will drive him to ruin, withdrawing massive amounts from his accounts and holdings and signing over his interest in the real estate business to LaSalle.
-This leads him to the discovery that everything, including the original kidnapping, had been engineered by LaSalle to control Courtland's shares.
-The now nearly insane Courtland stabs LaSalle to death.
+This leads him to the discovery that everything, including the original kidnapping, had been engineered by LaSalle to control Courtland's fortune, and that Sandra, now on her way to Rome with her payoff, was in it from the beginning.
+The now nearly insane Courtland stabs LaSalle to death and rushes to the airport, intending to kill Sandra.

-Knowing Sandra must have been an accomplice in the plot, he goes to the airport to kill her.
-Before boarding the plane, it is revealed in a flashback that Sandra is Courtland's daughter Amy.
-Following the original kidnapping, LaSalle concealed Amy's survival and sent her to dwell in secret with an Italian caretaker who raised her as her own and named her Sandra.
-Down the years, LaSalle deceived Sandra about Courtland, convincing her Courtland failed to furnish the ransom as he did not love her enough.
-Sandra, who has come to love Courtland, attempts suicide on the plane and departs the flight in a wheelchair.
-Courtland sees and runs at her, gun drawn.
-A security guard attempts to halt him, but Courtland stuns the staff with the money-laden briefcase, spilling its contents.
-Sandra, sighting fluttering bills, stands and shouts: "Daddy!
-You brought the money!"
-Courtland apprehends at last Sandra's identity, and father and daughter embrace.
+Meanwhile, it is revealed through flashbacks as LaSalle rushes Sandra to the airport that she is Courtland's daughter, Amy.
+Following the original kidnapping, LaSalle concealed Amy's survival and sent her to dwell in secret with an Italian caretaker who raised her as her own.
+Throughout the years, LaSalle deceived Sandra about Courtland, convincing her Courtland failed to furnish the ransom as he did not love her enough.
+Sandra, who has come to love Courtland, writes a note to her father and takes a pair of cuticle scissors to the washroom and slits her wrists, attempting suicide.
+The plane returns to the airport, intercutting between Courtland, striding toward the gate, and Sandra, wrists bound, being pushed along the concourse to the terminal by an attendant.

+Courtland spots Sandra and runs at her, gun drawn.
+A security guard attempts to halt him, but Courtland hits out with the money-laden briefcase, spilling its contents.
+Sandra, seeing the fluttering bills, stands, runs toward him smiling and leaps into his arms, crying "Daddy!
+You came with the money!"
+She kisses him, calling "Daddy" over and over as Courtland looks at her, first in bewilderment and finally in comprehension, as he calls her Amy and smiles.